bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/no_non-null_object.md

-TypeError: “x” is not a non-null object
+TypeError: "x” is not a non-null object
 =======================================

-The JavaScript exception “is not a non-null object” occurs when an object is expected somewhere and wasn’t provided. [`null`](../global_objects/null) is not an object and won’t work.
+The JavaScript exception "is not a non-null object” occurs when an object is expected somewhere and wasn’t provided. [`null`](../global_objects/null) is not an object and won’t work.

 Message
 -------